zaynadev/solidity-practice-rareskills/README.md

-# Solidity Practice By RareSkills
+# Intermediate Solidity Quiz By RareSkills

 The Solidity Syntax Quiz is a collection of problems that tests engineers on intermediate-level Solidity syntax.
 After teaching hundreds of Solidity engineers -- including professional ones -- we've seen that many tend to struggle to produce answers quickly to the kinds of problems in this quiz.